openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 ## Proposal

-A new CRD `ControlPlaneMachineSet` will be introduced into OpenShift and a respective `control-plane-machine-set- operator` will be introduced as a new second level operator within OpenShift to perform the operations described in this proposal.
+A new CRD `ControlPlaneMachineSet` will be introduced into OpenShift and a respective `control-plane-machine-set-operator` will be introduced as a new second level operator within OpenShift to perform the operations described in this proposal.

 The new CRD will define the specification for managing (creating, adopting, updating) Machines for the Control Plane.